-As a measure of temporal skew, the mean temporal offset dT was calculated from the midpoint date in days for each point.
-This metric is calculated by applying the same weighting to the difference between the date for each velocity estimate and the midpoint date and then weighted using the same methods as the velocity data.
 In estimating velocity, different weights are used for the vx and vy components, so an intermediate weight is used for the individual dTs.
 In the final mosaicking step, any data with dT greater than one-half the output interval was discarded.
 As a result, for the annual product, the time stamp error is less than or equal to approximately 183 days.

-In more detail, the process for calculating dT follows these steps:
+In detail, dT is computed as follows:

-1. Using a Day of the Year (DOY) calendar, determine the midpoint for the measurement period i.e., quarterly, monthly or annual.

-- For each pixel, identify the image pairs used as input for velocity and calculate the central date in terms of the DOY. - 3.
-Calculate a weighted average central date for that pixel using an intermediate weight based on the weights used for the vx and vy components. - 4. dT = weighted average central date midpoint.
+- 1. Using a Day of the Year (DOY) calendar, determine the midpoint for the measurement period i.e., quarterly, monthly, or annual. - For each pixel, identify the image pairs used as input for velocity and calculate the central DOY date. - 3.
+Calculate a weighted average central date for that pixel by using an intermediate weight, based on the weights used to compute the vx and vy components. - dT = weighted average central date midpoint.

 Although the averaged dT value provides some idea of the deviation from nominal date, users should be cautious when using dT to correct dates.

-For example, if the mosaic covers the period from 01 December 2014 to 30 November 2015, the nominal midpoint would be 31 May 2015, and thus a value of dT = 5 would indicate that 05 June better represents the midpoint.
-However, some convoluted cases can also result in a dT = 5.
-For examples of complex or convoluted cases, please refer to section 2.2.3 of the User Guide for NSIDC-0727 (MEaSUREs Greenland Quarterly Ice Velocity Mosaics from SAR and Landsat).
+For example, if the mosaic covers the period from 1 December 2014 to 30 November 2015, the nominal midpoint would be 31 May 2015, and thus a value of dT = 5 would indicate that 05 June better represents the midpoint.
+However, users should note that data gaps can lead to some convoluted cases in which, e.g., dT = 5 despite no observation having been acquired five days after the midpoint date.

-The data providers recommend using dT to flag potential time skew issues, rather than for date correction.
+The data providers recommend using dT to flag potential time skew issues rather than for date correction.
 In cases where a large temporal skew exists, other GrIMP products with finer temporal sampling are likely better suited for analyzing temporally varying behavior.